thearjunmdas/DCCharacterMap/README.md

 # DCCharacterMap
-Plantuml for all DC characters
+Plantuml diagram for all DC characters and their relationships